Rarisma/HYPERION/README.md

 ## HYPERION VR (Recomeneded)
-Control HYPERION devices via a VR Device (Quest 2 for now)
+Control HYPERION devices via a VR Device (Quest 2 for now) Has a no passthrough and a passthrough version.
+Passthrough is recomended.

 ## HYPERION KB (Unsupported)
 Quickly test HYPERION using a quick and dirty C# Project.